Rust-GPU/Rust-CUDA/README.md

 of projects such as rust-gpu (for Rust -> SPIR-V).

 Our hope is that with this project we can push the Rust GPU computing industry forward and make Rust an excellent language for such tasks.
-Rust offers plenty of benefits such as `__restrict__` performance benefits for every kernel, An excellent module/crate system, delimiting of unsafe areas of CPU/GPU code with `unsafe`, high level wrappers to low level CUDA libraries, etc.
+Rust offers plenty of benefits such as `__restrict__` performance benefits for every kernel, excellent module/crate system, delimiting of unsafe areas of CPU/GPU code with `unsafe`, high level wrappers to low level CUDA libraries, etc.

 ## Structure